ASM DIGITAL EDUCTION HUB

 • Each student within the group has an equal opportunity to share.

 • High degrees of interaction.
-At any one moment all of the students will be actively engaged in purposeful speaking and listening.
+Teaching-learning strategy at any one moment all of the students will be actively engaged in purposeful speaking and listening.

 1. It is used before a lesson or topic to orient the class for previous knowledge.